 Interior signage requirements outline various code signage applications for your business.
 For example, fire code mandates you must have signs showing where storage is prohibited, while your elevators need to have signs explaining what to do in an emergency.
 ADA signage requirements have their own applications, as code signage needs to show where you can exit the building and what to do in case of a fire.

-Why Choose Integrated Signs for Your Code Signage?
+Choose Integrated Signs in San Diego for your ADA & Code Signage!

 At Integrated Signs, we use the latest and greatest in machinery to make sure that your final product is one you love.
+We were founded on 20 August 1982 in San Diego County, and therefore have decades of experience across many different industries.
 Contact us today for more info on our code signage!